-STAMFORD, Conn. -- Happy Birthday To Stamford’s Robert John "Bobby" Valentine!
+STAMFORD, Conn. -- Happy Birthday To Stamford’s Bobby Valentine!

 The Los Angeles Dodgers drafted Valentine as the No. 5 overall pick in the 1968 Major League Baseball Draft.